SmithsonianWorkshops/HydraResources/ipyrad.md

 This command produces a directory `iptest_edits/` that has the filtered fastq files.
 This step also updates the exisitng `iptest.json` file with information about this step.

-Again, you can get a report of this step by running this command from the login node: `ipyrad -p params-iptest.txt -r` ipyrad will use the `iptest.json` file to determine the steps you've run and same basic statistics.
+Again, you can get a report of this step by running this command from the login node: `ipyrad -p params-iptest.txt -r`

+ipyrad will use the `iptest.json` file to determine the steps you've run and same basic statistics.

 ## [Step 3: clustering within-samples](https://ipyrad.readthedocs.io/en/latest/tutorial_intro_cli.html#step-3-clustering-within-samples)

-ipyrad uses a clustering algorithm to take all of your reads and lumps them into putative loci based on sequence similarity.
+ipyrad uses a clustering algorithm to take all the reads for *each sample* and lumps them into putative loci based on sequence similarity.
 By default this clustering is done at the `0.85` level of similarity.
 This level can be adjusted in `params-iptest.txt` file.

 `ipyrad_step3.job`: